rynomad/CCNx-Federated-Wiki-Prototype/ReadMe.md

 Content Centric Wiki Goals
 ==========================

 Content Centric Wiki is a port of Ward Cunninghams Smallest Federated Wiki, modified to federate via Content Centric Networking via NDN-js.
 The concept has proven to be workable, though it will be some time before it is useable.
-This is the first of many projects envisioned to run over Nei.ghbor.Net, a cooperatively administered, globaly scaled, locally-focused CCN network.
+This is the first of many projects envisioned to run over Nei.ghbor.Net, a cooperatively administered, globaly scaled, locally-focused CCN network...

 We imagine two components: